Alimohamad21/Restauarant-Reservation-System/readme.txt

 restaurant.

--We have also added some features to the manager like clearing all reservations and removing a certain reservation at a table (Warning:You need to double click the confirm button in order to see the changes after removing a certain reservation).
+-We have also added some features to the manager like clearing all reservations and removing a certain reservation at a table (WARNING:You need to double click the confirm button in order to see the changes after removing a certain reservation).

 -Division of labour: